javier-cramirez/javier-cramirez/README.md

  Hi.
 I like probability, stochastic processes, and all kinds of related math.

  Recently, I've been exploring reinforcement learning and its applications in reasoning LMs.

- Currently:
- - implementing GRPO
- - understanding VAPO, DAPO
- - reading RL theory
- - building a small video captioning model

  shoutout `NeMo-RL`, shoutout `verl`
 <!--